dl1bz/deskhpsdr/README.md

 My version here need a screen size 1280x600 at minimum or higher for best GUI experiences.

-## deskHPSDR start with the code base from piHPSDR
+## deskHPSDR was splitting October 2024 from the code base of piHPSDR

 piHPSDR was first developed by John Melton, G0ORX/N6LYT a few years ago.<br>Later Christoph, DL1YCF, had continued the development of piHPSDR.
 His version [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date version of piHPSDR and  is actively being developed by him up to now.<br><br>So his codebase of piHPSDR was my starting point end of October, 2024.
-But anyway, there is and will be no collaboration between piHPSDR and deskHPSDR, no interest from either side.<br><br>deskHPSDR go it's own way.
+But anyway, there is and will be no direct collaboration between piHPSDR and deskHPSDR.<br><br>deskHPSDR go it's own way, but there is an active exchange of ideas between Christoph/DL1YCF and me regarding development and programming of both versions piHPSDR and deskHPSDR.

 ## Requirements